aleiva17/heap-happens/docs.md

 <h3 id="to-sorted-array">toSortedArray</h3>

 #### Basic info
-- **Purpose:** Creates a new array containing all elements in the heap, sorted in ascending order based on their priority.
+- **Purpose:** Creates a new array containing all elements in the heap, sorted in order based on their priority.
 - **Parameters:**
   - `callback?: (value: T, index?: number, array?: Array<T>) => U` (optional): A function to transform each element before adding it to the array.
 Defaults to returning the element itself.
 - **Return:** A new array containing the transformed elements.